beejjorgensen/eggdrop/README.md

 TODO
 ====

+* Header comments
 * Drop the menu surfaces from the asset tracker?
-* Drop the weird beejeye graphic
-* Game state skeleton
-* Game pause menu
+* Move shared assets to sharedassetmanager
 * Chicken
 * Eggs
 * Nest